 XBIZ: Tinto was pretty well known as one of Europe's masters of softcore eroticism just like Russ Meyers was in the U.S. Does that sound about right?

 Tuschinksi: That is interesting, because I think he got that reputation after “Caligula.”
-Before “Caligula,” his films were provocative sometimes and extreme sometimes, but they were considered pretty good.
-They could be considered “mainstream experimental.”
+Before “Caligula,” his films were provocative sometimes and extreme sometimes, but they could probably be described as “mainstream experimental,” certainly not "erotic films.".